-Focus and strategy are two of the defining factors behind Associated Battery Manufacturers’ (ABM) success, following a clear roadmap that has set it apart from competitors in the market since the Company’s inception in 1963.
+Focus and strategy are two of the defining factors behind the success of Associated Battery Manufacturers (ABM), following a clear roadmap that has set it apart from competitors in the market since the Company’s inception in 1963.

 ABM was formed as a part of the Chloride Group, a UK-based company that already had vast representation in the battery manufacture market all over the world.
 More than 50 years later the Company still has ties within the UK, working with Oxford Export Services Ltd; a supplier of raw materials, chemicals and components to the automotive battery industry who has been a proud supply partner of ABM for more than 20 years.